-- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and Marijuana were the primary substances for which people sought DSHS treatment. - There were more drug arrests than arrests related to alcohol. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association score for Region 7 were greater than the state average score. - The number of homeless kids per school for Region 7 is lower than the state average per school. - Percent of Juvenile Justice problems related to Alcohol, Tobacco and other drugs has increased between 2014 and 2016 - The dropout rate in Mills County has greatly increased starting in 2015, with many other counties seeing a jump to above 10 in 2016, while Brazos country has stayed consistently high for the region.
+- Perceptions of marijuana as harmful have decreased among college students and adolescents. - Alcohol and Marijuana were the primary substances for which people sought DSHS treatment. - High risk use of alcohol (5 or more drinks in a 2 hour period) by students (grades 7-12) appears to be slowly decreasing in the region though current use has stayed constant. - There are more prescriptions than people (1.3 prescriptions per person). - Social support association scores for Region 7 were greater than the state average score. - The percent of high school seniors who reported marijuana us e in the last 30 days has increased from 10-20% to 20-30% in the last 10 years while lifetime use remains constant around 40%. - Between 2013 and 2017 Region 7 has held steady as the fourth highest region in opioid related exposure calls to poison control - The dropout rate in Mills County has greatly increased starting in 2015, with many other counties seeing a jump to above 10 in 2016, while Brazos country has stayed consistently high for the region.